 For the diversity honorarium, students must meet at least TWO of these criteria: (a) from a group underrepresented in science (Hispanic, African American, Native American, or Pacific Islander), (b) from a low-income household, or (c) plan to be the first in their family to attend college.
 To be eligible students must also be legally entitled to work in the US.

-For the History of Life Internship Program, there will be about 10 honorariums of $2000 each.
-For the General Internship Program, there will be 2-4 honorariums of $500 each.
+For the Biodiversity Option, there will be about 7-10 honorariums of $2000 each.
+For the Environment and Geology Options, there will be 2-4 honorariums of $500 each.

 To apply for the diversity honorarium, applicants must write a second essay (at least 2 paragraphs) addressing these questions: